 Mat 11:6 And blessed is [he], whoever shall not be offended by me.

-Also, lucky is that one if he might not feel tripped up on me.
+Also, lucky is might not feel tripped up around me.

 A lot of the humor here is lost in translation.
 The Greek words translated as "blessed" and "offended" are more interesting than the way they are translated.
 The negative here "not" also does not mean what our negative means.